rozek/svelte-device-info/README.md

 # svelte-device-info #

-informs about a device's form factor and pointing accuracy
+informs about a device's form factor and pointing accuracy (not only in Svelte)

 **NPM users**: please consider the [Github README](https://github.com/rozek/svelte-device-info/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)